wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 ## Create the Chrome Extension Folder

-Create a new folder in your computer that will contain the `manifest.json` and the `index.js` files.
+Create a new folder in your computer that will contain the `manifest.json` file and the bootstrap file, in our example we will name it `index.js`.
 For my example, I'll name this folder `chrome-extension`.

-## Create the `manifest.json` File
+## Create the `manifest.json` file

 A `manifest.json` file is required when creating a chrome extension, as it tells your program the function to be executed.